short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 - In the no-key state SPIO logs `console.error('No API Key set…')` on every admin page; onboarding specs relax the tripwire and assert that this is the only error.
+- **Third-party conflict registry** (`specs/conflicts.spec.ts` +
+  `mu-plugins/hostile-snippets/`): each snippet mimics a real class of hostile admin script (a `window.URL` overwrite, an enumerable `Array.prototype` extension, neutered `console` methods, a late `jQuery.noConflict(true)`) and is injected *before* SPIO's scripts; the same settings / media-list / bulk flows are then driven with it active.
+  Keep new snippets realistic — one that takes down WordPress core itself (e.g. polluting `Object.prototype`, deleting `console.warn`) proves nothing about SPIO.
+A failing combination is a finding: pin it, don't skip it.
+- `spio.reset()` also resets SPIO's queues through `QueueController::resetQueues()`; a bulk left half-prepared by a previous test otherwise makes the bulk page skip its dashboard.
+- Front-end delivery specs create their own unauthenticated `browser.newContext()` to view a post as a visitor, and must switch `deliverWebp`/`useCDN` back off in `afterEach` (the seed does not touch them).
+Enable CDN only through the support route: the settings form path makes real outbound calls to `no-cdn.shortpixel.ai`, which the mock does not intercept.
+- Custom Media specs add `wp-content/uploads/e2e-custom/` (seeded by the `custom-folder` support route) — the only safe target: the numeric year folders are refused as Media Library, and the bind-mounted plugin tree would be *accepted* and then have its fixtures overwritten in the host checkout.
+The comparer's script is lazy-loaded and races the data request on the first click; the spec pre-warms it.
+- Multisite network settings are **not** covered by the E2E suite: the page is only registered on a multisite install, which this stack is not.
+They need a dedicated multisite stack (own compose project, `WP_ALLOW_MULTISITE` baked in on first boot, `wp core multisite-convert`, a real hostname).
+  The PHP side is pinned by `tests/Multisite/`.
 - Pinned tests follow the same rules as the PHPUnit ones (`_pinned_for_deferred_fix`, sentinel that proves the flow ran, flip note in the docblock).
 - Artifacts (traces, screenshots, videos, HTML report) land in